40 Signs of Poor Health No One Over 40 Should Ignore

 Dizziness can happen if you stand up too quickly or after a few too many glasses of wine, but if you notice that it's happening on a regular basis, you may want to talk to your doctor about it.
 According to Kesari, it could indicate a tumor at the base of the brain.
 There are also plenty of other causes of dizziness, according to the Mayo Clinic, including vertigo, anxiety, dehydration, poor circulation, and migraines.
 And for tips you can incorporate to feel great right now, here are 30 Amazing Ways to Improve Your Health in One Day.

 New Problems With Sexual Function

-If a man over 40 experiences problems in the bedroom that they never dealt with before, it may mean that an existing heart or blood vessel disease is reaching a critical point, Ruckle says.
+If a man over 40 experiences problems in the bedroom that he's never dealt with before, it may mean that an existing heart or blood vessel disease is reaching a critical point, Ruckle says.
 Ignoring this sign could result in a heart attack.

 Shortness of Breath

 A healthy body is not always tired.
-If you’re constantly exhausted, tell your doctor as soon as possible.
+If you're constantly exhausted, tell your doctor as soon as possible.
 From depression to Lyme disease, there are many causes of extreme fatigue that your doctor can treat, says Brayer.
-And for some clues about what could be amiss, check out the 23 Reasons You’re Tired All the Time.
+And for some hints about what could be amiss, check out the 23 Reasons You're Tired All the Time.

-Like constant fatigue, chronic anxiety is no way to go through life.
+Like constant fatigue, dealing with chronic anxiety is no way to go through life.
 Anxiety is debilitating and interferes with good health and happiness, Brayer explains.
-It is also one of the most common reasons people become addicted to alcohol, sex, drugs, shopping, and over-eating, she says.
+It is also one of the most common reasons people become addicted to alcohol, sex, drugs, shopping, and overeating, she says.
 Your best bet is to talk to a professional before your anxiety becomes worse and affects your health even more than it already does.

 Slower Urine Stream